KIT-Training-Electronic-Lab-Notebooks/Electronic-Lab-Notebooks-Basics/resources/01 Introduction to Research Data Management/RDM_content.md

 This section provides a **short introduction into the principles of research data mangement**.
 Its purpose is to **provide the basic knowledge of research data management needed for Chapter 2**.

-Please note that this section will not go into too much detail as there are many courses out there describing the principles of research data management.
-At the end of this section links will be provided about where you can find further information.
+Please note that this section will not go into too much detail as there are many courses out there describing research data management.
+At the end of this section links will be provided about where to find further information.

 ---